hguerrero/katacoda-scenarios/amq/getting-started-interconnect/intro.md

 AMQ Interconnect is based on the [Apache Qpid Dispatch](https://qpid.apache.org/components/dispatch-router/) project.

-In this tutorial you will learn how to create, configure and start a Red Hat JBoss AMQ message interconnect router.
+In this tutorial you will learn how to create, configure and start a Red Hat AMQ message interconnect router.